SpotCompiled/SpotC-Plus-Plus/README.md

 ***

 ## How do I add my "Musixmatch token"?<br/>
-In version 3.0.0 the option to use Musixmatch as a lyric provider was added, you must add your user token so that the app may access the Musixmatch API.
-Instructions for doing so are below.
+In version 2.1.0 the option to use Musixmatch as a lyric provider was added, you must add your user token so that the app may access the Musixmatch API.
+However, in version 3.2.4 you can now request an anonymous Musixmatch token, simply by pressing the button when prompted for a token, if you want to use your own you can follow the following instructions below.
 <details>
 <summary>Intructions</summary><be>
 1. Download the Musixmatch Lyrics Finder app from the app store.<br/>